Bridging a Multicultural Community to Jesus Christ

 Grace, peace and love to you from our Lord and Savior Jesus Christ.
 By this all men will know that you are my disciples, if you love one another (John 13:35).
 For God did not send his Son into the world to condemn the world, but to save the world through him (John 3:17).
-San Francisco Community Fellowship is a Christian Non-denomination Evangelical Church, and a member church of Grace Communion International.
+San Francisco Community Fellowship is a Christian Non-denomination Evangelical Church.
 We are here to help you grow in the grace and knowledge of our Lord and Savior Jesus Christ, while providing friendship, and a spiritual family that we all need.

 May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit in Jesus Christ.

 Pastor Richard and Renee Roberts